Women's Empowerment and Violence Education (WEAVE)

 - Consent means that:

-- Both parties are free to act; neither is coerced or constrained.
+- Both parties are equally free to act; neither is coerced or constrained

 WEAVE Outreach Programs

 WEAVE implements programs and events throughout the academic year to promote our main messages.
-Programs focus on educating students about violence, PWS resources, and bystander intervention.
-WEAVE also facilitates events such as Women's Self-Defense, Let's Talk About Gender and Healthy REALationships.
-Many of our events are co-facilitated by MOVE (Masculinity Outreach and Violence Education).
-For information about these events or to request an outreach program, please email email@example.com.
+Programs focus on educating students about violence and consent.
+Topics include: bystander empowerment, healthy expressions of masculinity, cultural issues related to violence, and gender.
+For information about these events or to request an outreach program, please email firstname.lastname@example.org..